 Front End Testing: A Beginner’s Guide

-The goal of Front End Testing is to test functionalities and verify that a website or app’s presentation layer is bug or error-free.
-This has to be done after every single update to ensure recent changes have not degraded any aspect of the UI.
+FrontEnd Testing aims to test functionalities and verify that a website or app’s presentation layer is bug or error-free.
+This must be done after every update to ensure recent changes have not degraded any UI aspect.

 Difference between Front End Testing and Back End Testing

 - Front End Testing verifies the user-facing interface of a software application.
 It requires knowledge about requirements related to user experience but not about the database and the back-end mechanics.

 - Back End Testing checks the efficacy of the functionality on the server and database side of the software.
 This is necessary to ensure that interdependent components interact accurately to efficiently produce, process, and store data.
 It requires knowledge of databases such as SQL Server, MySQL, Oracle, DB2, etc.

 Why do you need Front End Web Testing?

 Identifying Performance Issues

 Web applications possess three functional layers – clients, servers, and resources (or information systems).
 Front End Testing handles the client layer, AKA the part of software presented to the client.